groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.6.00 =
-* Updated: refactoring of php files to clean and organize the code in a better way
+* Updated: refactoring of php files to clean and organize the code in a better way, including several minor fixes
 * Updated: the widget constructor in PHP5 style
 * Updated: the tracking script does not load WP theme but only environment
 * Updated: some improvement in dashboard css of plugin screens